Giant kangaroo rat: Conservation

 Endangered Dipodomys ingens populations have become more dispersed and less numerous over time.
 This can have major side effects to the genetic diversity of the species.
 D. ingens populations only cover about 3% of the territory they historically occupied.
 Agricultural development has severely impacted the habitats of this rodent, and restricted it to several small isolated areas.
 Because of this, D. ingens is at risk for genetic drift and inbreeding within smaller populations.
 D. ingens lives in metapopulation structures due to their habitats being taken over by humans.
 They are divided into several small remnant populations that are unable to disperse over larger areas because of topographical limitations.
 This is a larger problem for northern subpopulations of than those in the south.
 D. ingens is believed to be polygynous (one male, multiple females) but a common ratio between male and female partners has not yet been found.
 The study showed that translocation was a successful method for increasing diversity and population size of D. ingens.

+In early 2013, a collaboration was set up between the Bitter Creek National Wildlife Refuge, CSU Stanislaus's Endangered Species Recovery Program, and the Endangered Species Recovery Program.
+This recovery plan established the Small Mammal Monitoring Project, focusing on adaptive management and promoting the growth of grasslands with low vegetation.

+In 2017, a combination of trapping and satellite imaging was used to determine habitat suitability and conduct and index of presence in the San Joaquin Desert.
+Since burrow mounds are fairly large, typically inhabited by one rat, and uniformly spaced apart, this made it possible to use aerial surveys and Google Earth satellite imagery.
+This study highlighted high-quality habitat areas to focus on for future management decisions.